ryan-mcclue/musings/resilience.md

 signed comparison/branching/add/sub specifics and code flow jumps in assembly

 copy-pasta from UDP socket attempting to access like a TCP. doesn't fail, just hangs on read()

+break inside of for loop thinking inside of switch having a assignment instead of comparison inside of if